ratt-ru/meqtrees-timba/README_build.txt

     PYTHON_INSTALL_DIR=                 |  installation dir for meqtrees specific python scripts
                                         |  (default: MEQTREES_INSTALL_DIR/Timba )

+cmake specifc variables can be found here: http://www.cmake.org/Wiki/CMake_Useful_Variables

 Convenience Configuration Script
 ================================
-A script has been provided for convenience for the most common use cases.
+A script has been provided in the Tools/Build directory for convenience for the most common use cases.
 The function of the script is to create build product locations and configure cmake appropriately.

 e.g. To create a debug build
-> bootstrap_cmake debug
+> Tools/Build/bootstrap_cmake debug

 e.g. To create an optimised build
-> bootstrap_cmake release
+> Tools/Build/bootstrap_cmake release

 -------------------------------------- For Developers -----------------------------------------------------------------
 MEQTREES Specific MACROS